-Cross-country Ski Trails
+Cross-country Ski & Snowmobile Trails

-Winter is one of our best seasons here at Echo Valley Provincial Park, situated eight kilometres west of Fort Qu'Appelle.
-Over 10 kilometres of groomed trails await beginner and expert skiers alike.
+Winter is one of our best seasons at Greenwater Lake Provincial Park, situated 30 km southwest of Porcupine Plain or 45 km north of Kelvington.
+Over 25 km of groomed cross-country ski and 100 km of groomed snowmobile trails await the beginner to advanced outdoor enthusiast.
 Experience the beauty of nature along a trail and a whole new world will unfold before you.
-Talk to the friendly park staff.
-They can provide you with information and advice that will make your visit more
+Talk to the friendly park staff; they can provide you with information and advice that will make your visit more enjoyable.